bitwiseworks/python-os2/Doc/library/logging.rst

    are interpreted as for :func:`debug`.

-.. function:: exception(msg[, *args])
+.. function:: exception(msg[, *args[, **kwargs]])

    Logs a message with level :const:`ERROR` on the root logger.
-The arguments are interpreted as for :func:`debug`.
-Exception info is added to the logging message.
+The arguments are interpreted as for :func:`debug`, except that any passed *exc_info* is not inspected.
+Exception info is always added to the logging message.
 This function should only be called from an exception handler.

 .. function:: log(level, msg[, *args[, **kwargs]])